L'Inhumaine: Production

+Reception

-ReceptionL'Inhumaine received its first public screenings in November 1924, and its reception with the public and with critics was largely negative.
+L'Inhumaine received its first public screenings in November 1924, and its reception with the public and with critics was largely negative.
 It also became a financial disaster for L'Herbier's production company Cinégraphic.
 One of the film's stars drew a vivid picture of the impact which it had among Parisian audiences during its run at the Madeleine-Cinéma:

 "At each screening, spectators insulted each other, and there were as many frenzied partisans of the film as there were furious opponents.
 It was amid genuine uproar that, at every performance, there passed across the screen the multicoloured and syncopated images with which the film ends.
 Women, with hats askew, demanded their money back; men, with their faces screwed up, tumbled out on to the pavement where sometimes fist-fights continued."

 Criticism was levelled at the old-fashioned scenario and at the inexpressive performances of the principal actors, but the most contentious aspects were the film's visual and technical innovations.
 According to the critic Léon Moussinac, "There are many inventions, but they count too much for themselves and not enough for the film".

 Many film historians and critics have ridiculed L'Inhumaine as a misguided attempt to celebrate film as art or to reconcile the popular and the élitist.
 On the other hand, it was precisely the originality and daring of L'Herbier's concept which won the enthusiasm of the film's admirers, such as the architect Adolf Loos: "It is a brilliant song on the greatness of modern technique. ...The final images of L'Inhumaine surpass the imagination.
 As you emerge from seeing it, you have the impression of having lived through the moment of birth of a new art."
 A modern commentator has echoed this view more concisely in describing the film as "fabulously inventive".

 L'Herbier had always wanted the film to provide to the world a showcase for contemporary decorative arts in France (as well as its cinema) and the film was duly presented in a number of cities abroad (New York, Barcelona, Geneva, London, Brussels, Warsaw, Shanghai, Tokyo).
 It at least succeeded in drawing more measured responses from those audiences.
-Today the film is often cited as a "manifesto for Art Deco".Musée d'Orsay programme (Paris): "L'Inhumaine ... résonne comme un manifeste Art déco en matière de décors et costumes".
-Retrieved 31 December 2015.
+Today the film is often cited as a "manifesto for Art Deco".